1/23/2019

 Nick Neldeo

-helpful.
-And then Jay, in your prepared remarks, you talked about expected wireless traffic growth and how that drives your outlook for your wireless infrastructure.
-And historically with towers, the exclusive nature of the assets and the physics of wireless delivery has meant that there's been a pretty strong linkage between traffic growth and monetization rates.
-When I think about fiber solutions, that relationship doesn't seem quite as clear given ongoing improvements in electronics and there being more competition.
-So with respect to fiber solutions specifically, how do you think about the long-term relationship between traffic growth and revenue growth?
+That's helpful.
+And then, Jay, in your prepared remarks, you talked about expected wireless traffic growth and how that drives your outlook for your wireless infrastructure.
+And, you know, historically with towers, the exclusive nature of the assets and the physics of wireless delivery has meant that there's been a pretty strong linkage between traffic growth and monetization rates.
+You know, when I think about fiber solutions, that relationship doesn't seem quite as clear given ongoing improvements in optronics and there being more competition.
+So, you know, with respect to fiber solutions specifically, how do you think about the long-term relationship between traffic growth and revenue growth?

 speaker